 - It also comes with RFID Filament Recognition which automatically adjusts the settings like print speed based on the provided filament.
 You can, of course, manually change this through the touch screen.

-The Dremel DigiLab 3D45 uses smart sensor technology, which helps with levelling.
+The Dremel DigiLab 3D45 uses smart sensor technology, which helps with leveling.
 It also has a 720p HD camera attached to the corner that can be used for monitoring the progress of your 3D print projects.

 - Professional-grade 3D printing